OpenSSL not upgrading to 1.0.1j while recompiling Ruby.

 lddwill help you.

-Updated by rhenium (Kazuki Yamaguchi) over 3 years ago
+Updated by rhenium (Kazuki Yamaguchi) almost 4 years ago

 - Status changed from Feedback to Rejected